The Animal Eye Simulator

 • NVIDIA graphics card with CUDA support.

-• Screen resolution of primary screen (that is the internal one, i.e. the panel of the notebook) at least 1280x1024 pixels, HDMI output up to 1920x1080 pixels.
+• Screen resolution Primary screen (this is the internal, i.e. the panel of the notebook) at least 1280x1024 pixels, HDMI output up to 1920x1080 pixels.

 Although the system will theoretically run on any computer that meets these requirements, it has only been tested and developed on the HP systems mentioned above.
 Unfortunately, we cannot guarantee that the system will work as intended on every computer.